Ollebolle22/Gunbot-GUI-Docker/README.md

 ## Portainer

-Vid deployment via Portainer och valet **Repository** måste filen `stack.env` ligga i repots rot.
-Filen innehåller standardvariabler och kan redigeras direkt i Portainer eller med valfri texteditor innan deployment.
+When deploying via Portainer with the **Repository** option, the `stack.env` file must reside in the repository root.
+The file contains default variables and can be edited directly in Portainer or with any text editor before deployment.